 An impaired WBID is a candidate for a TMDL, so it is important to keep track of impaired WBIDs to which your MS4 contributes.

 FDEP’s assessment program for waterbody impairment divides the state’s waterbodies into 5 Groups, with each group cycling through a 5-year assessment cycle.
 The 5-year cycle includes planning, monitoring, preliminary evaluation, public meetings, final evaluation, and Secretarial (state) adoption of the verified lists.
 Within Palm Beach County there are four basin groups.
 The third assessment cycle began in 2012.
-Below is the assessment schedule that FDEP published in late 2013.
+Below is the assessment schedule that FDEP published in 2018.